09-cybersecurity-for-long-term-care-providers

 Combined, this creates an atmosphere of concern for long-term care organizations and the populations they serve.
 With hackers targeting this industry more and more, it falls on healthcare organizations to bolster their operations and take this evergreen threat seriously.

-• Malware: Malware is a harmful type of software that gets downloaded onto a server, computer, or phone often unbeknownst to you.
+• Malware: Malware is a harmful type of software that gets downloaded onto a server, computer or phone, often unbeknownst to you.
 Once downloaded, malware can act as a spy within your system, monitoring computer activity, retrieving stored data, looking up personal information and building digital “back doors” that allow external users to enter your network undetected.

 • Phishing attacks: Hackers who carry out phishing attacks disguise themselves as trustworthy sources, either an individual, company or service, to gather personal information directly from a patient.
 Phishing attacks routinely target less computer-literate populations like the elderly via email to solicit usernames, passwords and even credit card information.